 - Is there an upcoming rent review?
 If so, this needs to be considered between the parties.

 - The side letter should be fair in the consequences of termination.
 If consequences are heavily weighted against the tenant then those consequences may not be enforceable as they will be deemed to be a penalty.

 Should there still subsequently be issues with payment of rent, forfeiture is not necessarily an option in the near future.
 Under the Coronavirus Act 2020 commercial tenants are protected from eviction during this time.
 It is important to note however, that this simply delays the right of forfeiture – it does not extinguish it.
 Therefore you may be able to seek forfeiture at a later date.
 Other options to consider include use of the rent deposit, pursuing a guarantor or a former tenant.
-Further guidance concerning Covid-19 and landlords and tenants can be found here.
-Alternatively please do contact us and we will be able to assist with any queries or concerns which you might have.
+Please do contact us and we will be able to assist with any queries or concerns which you might have.